 To that end, we are excited to announce that our latest release – Open Cloud System (OCS) 2.6 – is available today.
 This release marks a key milestone in the evolution of OpenStack, making it easier to deploy and consume.

 The major features in this release include

-Initially we are addressing two key use cases with Dashboard:
+Initially we are addressing two key use cases with our Web UI:

 But it does not end there.
 We are investing heavily on this graphical user interface (GUI) because it is a critical component of how enterprises can realize the promise of life cycle managing hundreds of cloud nodes per cloud administrator.
 You can expect the list of capabilities and use cases to expand in the coming months.
 Visit our Resources page to learn more about our latest release.